confident-ai/deepeval/README.md

 dataset.evaluate([answer_relevancy_metric])
 ```

-# View results on Confident AI
+# Evaluations on Confident AI

 We offer a [free web platform](https://app.confident-ai.com) for you to: